vishvAsa/kAvyam/laxaNam/kathA/rasaH.md

 - These transcend spatio-temporal and personal barriers.
 - The 8/9 sādhāraṇīkr̥ta sthāyibhāvas are innately present in even the newborn.
 They exist in all.

-#### Rasa
+#### Rasa Properties
 - रसः प्रेक्षकय् उदेतीति।
-- Properties
+- It is not erroneous (one doesn't walk out of a movie theater thinking one has been fooled).
+- It is not eternal (exists as long as one engages with the kAvya).
+- It is as if one is savouring a painting - looking at all times depicted at once.
+- It is uninterrupted as there is an absence of  "satisfaction".

+##### Not mundane experience
 - It is not everyday perception (hence we throng movie halls).
+- Mundane experience is sukha-duḥkha-pradhāna (every happy experience has a seed of unhappiness in it, and vice versa).
+Aesthetic experience is joyous even when negative mental states are communicated.
-    - Repose of consciousness (Samvid-viśrānti) in aesthetic experience.
+- Repose of consciousness (Saṁvid-viśrānti) in aesthetic experience.
 No other thought arises in consciousness.
 There is no repose of consciousness in mundane experience.
 An additional thought (“This experience must continue”/This experience must end”, etc. ) always follows.
 Discussed by Abhinavagupta under "the obstacles to aesthetic experience".
   - A connoisseur (sahr̥daya) is free of such intruding thoughts (vimalahr̥daya).
 He/she is also not at mercy of his/her own experience of pleasure (stemming from objects of desire, rāga) or sorrow (stemming from objects of hate, dveṣa).
+  - Objection by viśvāsa
-    - +++(Objection - not all secondary thoughts oppose sav̐vid-viśrānti.
-They naturally occur, especially while reading.)+++
+    - not all secondary thoughts oppose saṁvid-viśrānti.
+They naturally occur, especially while reading.
+Examples:
-  - It is not erroneous (one doesn't walk out of a movie theater thinking one has been fooled).
-  - It is not eternal (exists as long as one engages with the kAvya).
-  - It is as if one is savouring a painting - looking at all times depicted at once.
+      - "what a fine verse!
+I should save it in my collection."
+      - "Wonder what the real story behind the incident depicted here."
+The nature of consciousness is to understand - it naturally finds joy in it.
+      - "This movie (e.g. ) is a puzzle.
+Understanding it is key to cracking open the joy.
+Let me pause, rewind and think about it."

+##### Not experience of brahman.
-  - It is not indescribable like the experience of brahman.
+- Aesthetic experience is not enduring.
-  - It is uninterrupted as there is an absence of  "satisfaction".
+- Characterizations like "bhrahmānanda" and "ātyantika-duḥkhya-nivr̥ttiḥ" do not apply.
+- Yogic experience is characterized by tāṭasthya (neutrality), sakala-vaiṣayikoparāga-śūnyatā/asphuṭa-viṣayāveśa-vaivaśya (fading of the material world).
+Both these are obstacles in the case of aesthetic experience

+#### Rasya object traits
+- Aesthetic experience - possible only through objects that are generalized to a degree.
+  - Contrast with mundane experience - stem from specific objects which evoke specific goal-oriented actions
+  - Contrast with spiritual experience - transcend subject object binary usually.
+  - "तथाविधे हि भये नात्माऽत्यन्ततिरस्कृतो न विशेषत उल्लिखितः । एवं परोऽपि ।" In the aesthetic experience, the subject is neither completely obscured (as in spiritual experience) nor made conspicuous (as in mundane experience).
+The same is true w.r.t the object.
+- Only with such objects can the thought such as "Let this experience continue/end" not arise.
+- Generalized objects are not causally effective, (No arthakriyā) – they don't evoke goal-specific actions from us.
+  - One can experience anger at a specific enemy and undertake some specific action such as attacking as a consequence of such anger but one cannot experience anger at the general category of enemy, much less act in response to it.

+#### Rasa effects
 - Effects of such rasa-perception - like रोमाञ्च, tears - is also called "camatkāra".
 - camatkāra is a type of experience, conviction, imagination or memory.
 - It is a perception unbound by time, place, personhood.
 - Abhinavagupta says that camatkāra could be of the nature of unconscious memory - "रम्याणि वीक्ष्य … पर्युत्सुको भवति यत्सुखितोऽपि जन्तुः। तच्चेतसा **स्मरति नूनमबोधपूर्वं**".

-#### Mechanism
+#### Rasa Mechanism
-- While enjoying a poetic work, sādhāraṇīkr̥ta bhāvas are mirrored in the spectator's mind, which is directly illuminated by śiva/ sav̐vit (they're able to directly access the ideal realm), which is of the nature of joy. sādhāraṇīkr̥ta bhāva, experienced thus, is rasa.
+- While enjoying a poetic work, sādhāraṇīkr̥ta bhāvas are mirrored in the spectator's mind, which is directly illuminated by śiva/ saṁvit (they're able to directly access the ideal realm), which is of the nature of joy. sādhāraṇīkr̥ta bhāva, experienced thus, is rasa.
 - Theater and drama technique (eg. presenting actors before and after as actors) facilitate sādhāraṇīkaraṇa.
   - In case of an enactment, the spectator's mind is faced with conflicting possibilities as to where the vibhāva, anubhāva and sthāyibhāva exists - in the character - or in the actor?
 It can't think of the actor as either the actor+++(←makeup, acting etc..)+++  or as rāma +++(← memories of other actors, pre-make-up look)+++.
 So, it goes into a state of "viśrānti".
+  - Auditory and visual senses are suited to easily evoke a **shared** experience of joy among a large audience (unlike touch, smell and taste)
+    - Instrumental and vocal music, painting, sculpture, and dance are regarded as capable of transforming a nonconnoisseur who is under the grip of his/her personal pleasure/sorrow (nija-sukhādi-vivaśībhāva) into a connoisseur.
+Hence these are taken resort to before a play begins so the audience can be transported gradually to the play's aesthetic world
+    - Their advantage: Being not as rich in meaning as the drama is, but at the same time being appealing to a the audience at large

 #### 7 hinderances (vighnas) in rasa experience.
 - स्वगतत्व-परगतत्व-नियोगेन देशकालविशेषावेशः - This is the greatest obstacle